 Typing out the passage, I feel his pleasure, the permission he gives himself, in extending this single sentence, a sentence that itself describes the vast, singular, interconnected texts we find when we turn to literature and in which we confront everywhere the intractability of difference…

-I note this here as further evidence of the serendipity that persistently/insistently addresses the writer, eyes/heart open.
+I record these instances of reading here as evidence of the serendipity that persistently/insistently addresses the writer, eyes/heart open.

 Following on that, another related/unrelated note: reading Behind the Tree Backs by Iman Mohammed (translated by Jennifer Hayashida; Ugly Duckling Presse, 2024), I came across the following standalone poem (quoted in part):